alvinmdj/dealls-product-dashboard/README.md

 - Search products based on Product Name
 - Autosave applied filters & search
 - View a chart that shows the number of items per Product
+- View the list of carts that are available in a table form
+- View the details of a cart in a separate card detail
+- Show pagination in the products & carts table
+- Responsive layout

 ## Getting Started